Q: What are the advantages of attending Eisner Institute for Professional Studies?

 Q: Do you accept Life Credits?

-There is thesis requirement for the Master’s of Art degree.
+A: There is no thesis requirement for the Master’s of Art degree.

 Q: How long does it take to complete the program?